rafaelos134/Cluster-HPC/README.md

 sudo nano /etc/hosts
 ```

-In the opened file, we can edit the machine names, for example:
+In the opened file, we can edit the machine names, for example (you can use a generic name):

 ```
 # 192.168.1.XXX main_desktop